What is Mindfulness

 A deeper sense of resilience and well-being

-Mindfulness doesn’t require you to empty your mind or “get it right”; it’s about noticing, gently, and returning again and again to the present moment, just as it is.
+Mindfulness isn’t about emptying the mind or doing it perfectly; it’s about noticing, gently, and returning to the present moment just as it is.

 What I Offer